openhab/website/blog/2024-07-07-openhab-4-2-release.md

 Icon can be dynamic by defining icon conditions.
 Label and icon color can be dynamic using the `labelcolor` and `iconcolor` parameters.
 Visibility of the button can be dynamic using the `visibility` parameter.

+## Basic UI Enhancements

+_Laurent Garnier ([@lolodomo](https://github.com/lolodomo)), openHAB Maintainer_

+In addition to the implementation of all the new sitemap features described in the previous chapter, the major fix in this version concerns the `Slider` element.
+The slider did not work reliably and differently depending on the WEB browser used.
+It is now fixed.

+The major change is moving app settings.
+They were previously adjustable in Main UI and unique regardless of the client used.
+They are now accessible directly in Basic UI and become client (browser) and device settings.
+So the user can now have different settings on a phone and on a PC for example.
+A new page is available to show and update all these settings.
+This page can be accessed by clicking the settings icon at the top left on the sitemap list page and on the home page of any sitemap.
+Basic UI theme now matches the dark mode of Main UI.
+It can be updated either in Main UI or in Baisc UI.
+Web Audio support can also be enabled either in Main UI or Basic UI.
+New settings were also introduced, such as a setting to use a bigger font size or settings to control the chart size and the size of content (text, line) in the chart.
+Only two settings remain in Main UI because they are server dependent and not client dependent.

+Here are the other main changes:

+- `Swith` element rendered with buttons: the value to the right of the buttons is now only displayed if a state pattern is defined on the element.
+This value is therefore not displayed by default.
+- `Swith` element rendered with buttons: the buttons are now arranged on multiple lines if there is not enough place on one line.
+This avoids having buttons overriding on the next column.
+- `Chart` element: the list of predefined periods you can select now contains past and future periods.
+- The "none" icon no longer triggers a request to the server.
+- Uuser-defined colors (`labelcolor`, `valuecolor` and `iconcolor` parameters) are now automatically adjusted to the current theme for better contrast, the same way the Android app does.
+This is the default behavior but an application setting has been added to disable this adjustment.

 ## Add-on Enhancements